nucleuscloud/neosync/README.md

   </a>
 </div>

+> **⚠️ Disclaimer:** **Neosync has been acquired by [Grow Therapy](https://www.growtherapy.com).
+As a result, this repository is no longer actively maintained.
+Thank you to all of our OSS and Cloud supporters over the years.**

 ## Introduction

 [Neosync](https://www.neosync.dev) is an open-source, developer-first way to anonymize PII, generate synthetic data and sync environments for better testing, debugging and developer experience.